 wget -qO- https://deb.splynx.com/setup | sudo bash - sudo apt-get install splynx

-Now we have running VM on node1.
-If node1 fails – ProxmoxVE automatically restarts VM on the other node in about 2 minutes.
+Now we have the VM running on node1.
+If node1 fails – ProxmoxVE automatically restarts the VM on the other node in about 2 minutes.

-You can also initiate VM migration to other node:
+You can also initiate VM migration to other nodes:

 bash> ha-manager migrate vm:100 DESTINATION-NODE